UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 In both this image and the next, N is the number of output channels, K is the kernel size, S is the stride sie, P is the padding size, IN is the instance normalization, n_d is the number of the domain, and n_x is the dimension of the domain labels.

 ![StarGAN Generator](/assets/images/team14/star4.JPG)
-* Fig X. Example of StarGAN Generator Architecture (Image source: https://arxiv.org/pdf/1711.09020v3.pdf)
+* Fig 12.
+Example of StarGAN Generator Architecture (Image source: https://arxiv.org/pdf/1711.09020v3.pdf)

 The discriminator uses a single convolutional layer for the input layer, then 5 hidden convolutional layers, then 2 convolutional output layers.
 It uses Leaky ReLU with a negative slope of 0.01.
 This stride size is 2 for the input and hidden layers, and the stride is 1 in the output layers.

 ![StarGAN Discriminator](/assets/images/team14/star5.JPG)
-* Fig X. Example of StarGAN Discriminator architecture (Image source: https://arxiv.org/pdf/1711.09020v3.pdf)
+* Fig 13.
+Example of StarGAN Discriminator architecture (Image source: https://arxiv.org/pdf/1711.09020v3.pdf)

 #### Loss Functions